Spontaneous Phase Separation of Ternary Fluid Mixtures: Equal Surface Tension Case

 Dominant $\lambda^{+}$ mode explains the primary spinodal observed in Fig. \ref{Separation_Pathways}(d-f), where two components grow together for a significant period and separate from the third fluid component.
 If the initial condition satisfies $A_1 + A_2< A_3$, as is the case in Fig. \ref{Separation_Pathways}(d-f), the third component forms the background, while we observe droplets composed of $C_1$ and $C_2$ components.
 In contrast, if $A_1 + A_2 > A_3$, we find the opposite with $C_3$ droplets and a continuous phase of $C_1$ and $C_2$ mixture.
 However, these mixed domains cannot grow together indefinitely.
 At some point, they will enter the spinodal region for the binary mixture and the two components will undergo the secondary bulk phase diagram.
 As we step off from the $A_1 = A_2 <\frac{1}{3}$ line, we can derive that the eigenvectors do not support any two components to co-grow at the same rate.
 This limits the region in the ternary phase diagram that phase separates via the two step spinodal pathway.

 For the rest of the phase diagram where there is at least one positive eigenvalue, considering the full linear solution leads to the conclusion that ternary phase separation is dominated by the two more major components, in agreement with the numerical results.
-Further, from energetic arguments, it is favourable for the minor component to be enriched at the interface, instead of uniformly diffused in the bulk of the major components.
+Further, from energetic arguments, it is favourable for the minor component to be enriched at the interface \cite{Huang1996,Smith2000}, instead of uniformly diffused in the bulk of the major components.
 The remaining task in this case is to understand if and how the instability at interface takes place.
-Enrichment and instability at the interface is a novel mechanism that is not present is spontaneous phase separation of binary fluids.

 To study this we simulate fluid strips in 2-D initialised with the following concentration profile, as shown in Fig. \ref{TanhStrips}:

 where $r$ is the distance from the centre of a fluid strip, $R$ is half the thickness of the strip, and $a$ is the shift from an equilibrium hyperbolic tangent profile for a strip of $C_2$ surrounded by $C_3$.
 With increasing $a>0$, we effectively introduce additional minority fluid component $C_1$ at the interface between $C_2$ and $C_3$.
 Numerically we find the minority component at the interface is stable for small $a$, Fig. \ref{TanhStrips}(a-b), but it becomes unstable for large $a$, Fig. \ref{TanhStrips}(a-b).
 The transition occurs as $a\sim \epsilon/2$, irrespective of the thickness of the strip.
 Hence, this instability is primarily determined by the amount of the minority component at the interface, relative to the interface length between the two major components.
 In addition, since this mode of phase separation requires an instability to form droplets, it is only possible when the spatial dimension is greater than or equal to two.
 It cannot occur in 1-D.